This position has been filled.

-Contribute to crucial governance oversight function for an ambitious and visionary organization as a member of the Board of Directors of Crossroads International.
+Contribute to crucial governance oversight function for an ambitious and visionary international development organization as a member of the Board of Directors of Crossroads International.

-Crossroads International — one of Canada’s foremost international cooperation organizations — has been fighting inequality for more than 60 years.
+Crossroads International, one of Canada’s foremost international cooperation organizations — has been fighting inequality for more than 60 years.
 We do this by bringing people together for a common cause, to create lasting solutions to overcome poverty and advance women’s rights.
-Crossroads works in some of the world’s poorest nations in sub-Saharan Africa and South America and supports women, youth and the rural poor, who are often marginalized in the economy and left out of the decisions that affect their lives.
+Crossroads works in some of the world’s poorest nations in Africa and supports women, youth and the rural poor, who are often marginalized in the economy and left out of the decisions that affect their lives.

 How do we work?

 We work as equals with local partner organizations (in each of the nine countries) to create economic opportunities and to empower women to become leaders and live free from violence.
 Every year, we engage hundreds of experienced volunteers and staff in Canada and in the countries where we work who apply their expertise locally to address global issues.
 We invest in local partners who are best positioned to meet the needs of their communities.
 With local partners, we develop co-operatives and collective enterprises that generate income and advance the autonomy of youth, women and the rural poor.
 We pilot innovative approaches to reducing violence against women and girls and advancing women’s rights.
 Together we are leveraging knowledge, expertise and dollars to create a more just and equitable world.

 Crossroads is a registered charity, supported by Global Affairs Canada, other government and non-government funders and many individual donors.

 The Board has the legal corporate authority and responsibility for the stewarding of Crossroads International’s mission, for its stability and financial integrity.
 It comprises a team of dedicated volunteers providing strategic direction; supporting program growth and development as well as providing independent oversight, expertise and guidance.